 - Inventory list in English and signed by owner (must include dollar values of the items in the shipment.
 If you underestimate, fines can be assessed.)

-- Your items must be cleared at the tax office before the moving service can deliver your shipment.
-There is a tax office near our service center in San Juan (Guaynabo).
+Your items must be cleared at the customs office before U-Pack can deliver your shipment.

-- You have 30 days after moving to get a Puerto Rico driver’s license.
+You have 30 days after moving to get a Puerto Rico driver’s license.
 If you have a current valid driver’s license from a state in the U.S., you can easily get a Puerto Rico driver’s license.
-You will need to take an eye exam, pass the written exam (which can be waived if you are over 25 and have no current violations), and pay $10.
+You will need to take an eye exam, pass the written exam (which can be waived if you are over 25 and have no current violations), and pay a fee.

-- If you are moving to Puerto Rico with pets, check out these helpful tips.
+If you’re moving to Puerto Rico with pets, check out these helpful tips.

 - The borders are open between the U.S. mainland and Puerto Rico – so a passport is not required.
 However, you will likely need a government-issued photo ID in order to board a plane to Puerto Rico.